 As an approved IAR CE provider, RegEd answers some of the most common questions that IARs and firms have about these first-time requirements.
+To see a map of adopted states, visit here.

 Implementing IAR CE Requirements